matt9527-marist/forge-SimpleDifficultyScaler-1.21.1/README.md

 + chances for mobs to spawn with oozing/infested/weaving/wind charging effects
 + Mobs can now spawn with a totem of undying in their offhand
 + Heavily increased chance for Piglin Brutes to spawn in place of Piglins in the Overworld without zombification
++ Wardens can spawn naturally above ground
++ Mobs can now spawn in the daytime, if so, guaranteed to have at most a netherite helmet.